tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

 ## Where are the API jobs

 Undoubtedly, Silicon Valley (the San Francisco Bay area of California) is where many API documentation jobs are located.
-However, you will also find API documentation jobs for technical writers in other tech hub cities, such as Seattle, New York, Portland, Boston, Dallas, Atlanta, Austin, and more (basically West Coast, East Coast, and Texas).
-As far as statistics or percentages detailing the number of **API tech writing jobs by state**, that research hasn't been done, so we have to triangulate a bit.
+However, you will also generally find API documentation jobs for technical writers in other tech hub cities, such as Seattle, New York, Portland, Boston, Dallas, Atlanta, Austin, and more (basically West Coast, East Coast, and Texas).

+As far as finding statistics or percentages detailing the number of API tech writing jobs by state, or API tech writing jobs versus traditional tech writing jobs, that research hasn't been done, so we have to triangulate and speculate a bit.

 Let's start with what we know.
-According to the 2016 STC Salary Database (which is based on the Bureau of Labor Statistics data), the "10 largest metro areas by employment of tech writers" are as follows:
+According to the [2016 STC Salary Database](https://www.stc.org/salary-database/) (which is based on the [Bureau of Labor Statistics](https://www.bls.gov/) data), the "10 largest metro areas by employment of tech writers" are as follows:

 1. New York-Newark-Jersey City, NY-NJ-PA
 2. Los Angeles-Long Beach-Anaheim, CA